 How efficient is your home?

-Did you know that about 40% of the UK’s emissions come from households alone?
+Did you know that about 22% of the UK’s greenhouse gas emissions come from our homes alone?
 So although there are many ways to reduce our carbon footprint, our homes have a very important role to play in meeting emission target levels in our fight against climate change.
 Understanding how much energy is consumed in our home is therefore key to us all becoming more sustainable and conscious in the way we use energy.

 Energy in the home essentially comes in two forms: electricity and gas.
 Electricity powers appliances through cables and sockets (so any appliance or device that needs ‘juice’ runs with electricity) while gas appliances burn fuel to generate energy, for instance to heat water or your house (a gas boiler) and for cooking (gas hob).